 * FamilyUnfriendlyAesop: If Earth ever gets invaded by SpacePirates and the SpacePolice won't help, the best way to ascertain our freedom is by becoming interstellar drug dealers AKA, "If you get mugged and the cops don't care, you're effectively a criminal. [[IDidWhatIHadToDo Adjust your ethics appropriately]]."

 ** Solar power is NEVER used.
-For nothing.
+For anything.
 A serious problem in the second book revolves around Earth being cut off from interstellar fuel.
 No one mentions solar power.
 Coal, nuclear, sure, solar, never even though the SAPL is basically solar power writ large it's never even mentioned.
 Everything runs off He3 to the point where it's very odd.

 ** They have mirrors sufficient to turn sunlight into BeamSpam, so they probably just got overly focused.